|(c) 2007-2015 Derek Logue/Once Fallen. No part of this website may be reproduced without expressed written consent of Once Fallen

 "They don't work." -- Kansas Corrections Secretary Roger Werholz

-That was the conclusion of the state of Kansas after researching the impact of residency restriction laws.
+was the conclusion of the state of Kansas after researching the impact of residency restriction laws.
 To early and

-important studies have in circulation for years, one from Colorado, and the other from Minnesota, which it
+important studies have in circulation for years, one from Colorado, and the other from Minnesota, which it already shown

-of recidivism, they found no correlation between proximity to schools and recidivism.
+recidivism, they found no correlation between proximity to schools and recidivism.
 They added, “Enhanced safety due to

 proximity restrictions may be a comfort factor or the general public, but it does not have any basis in fact .”
 A follow-up

 study in 2007 also failed to find any correlation between geography and recidivism.
 Of the 224 offenders who met set

 criteria that included a previous offense to the offender’s residence and had a minor victim, not one offense would've

 been deterred by a proximity law.
 Recidivism was correlated to “social or relationship” proximity rather than residential

 proximity; 49% of the recidivists committed their offense more than a mile from their homes.
+The possible deterrent

-to find any correlation between proximity to schools and recidivism.
+find any correlation between proximity to schools and recidivism.
 In addition, the study found recidivists were no more

 likely to live close to schools by choice than those who did not reoffend.
-The study found that so-called
+The study found that so-called “shared living

 Residency restrictions were based upon the premise that those who sexually offend against children would be more